Saint Ralph: Cast

-Production
+Production and release

 The film was shot on location in Cambridge, Hamilton, and Toronto.

 The song "Hallelujah" by Leonard Cohen is performed by Gord Downie.

 After premiering at the Toronto International Film Festival, the film was shown at the Portland International Film Festival, the Festival du Film d'Aventures de Valenciennes and the Paris Film Festival before opening in Canada on April 8, 2005.

 Critical reception

 In his review in The New York Times, Stephen Holden said, "This crude, inspirational tear-jerker is as sweet as a bowl of instant oatmeal smothered in molasses."
 Sean Axmaker of the Seattle Post-Intelligencer thought the "conventionally heartwarming underdog drama doesn't miss a cliche."
 He continued, "The climactic race footage is well directed... and the understated period detail adds to the charm, but the route is painfully familiar and the obstacles are as contrived as the clunky performances.
 The exception is Scott, whose sensitive turn as a priest inspired by Ralph's conviction and commitment gives the film a touch of grace at the cost of revealing McGowan's drab direction of every other actor.
 Yet there is something inherently rousing in the finale, no matter how hackneyed, as if his conviction ultimately holds its own against the cliches."

 In the Austin Chronicle, Marrit Ingman rated the film two stars and called it "very conventional in its characterizations and narrative."
 He added, "The movie does have two things going for it (besides Tilly in a nurse’s uniform).
 One is its brisk, sunny aplomb.
 It zips right along in cheerful montages and abbreviated scenes, divided by intertitles announcing the feasts of saints.
 The second is Butcher, who seems to be something like the masculine Amanda Bynes of Canada: goofy and authentically youthful but remarkably assured onscreen...
 The film isn't going to catapult Butcher to international stardom, but he holds his own in it and helps to sell its curious logic."